AnaHill/AnaHill.github.io/academic.md

 ## 🧑🏼‍🔬 Thesis Worker and Research Assistant @Tampere University of Technology (_June 2006 - Aug 2010_)
 I worked in OPTIMI (Optically actuated microfluidics) project funded by Academy of Finland and collaborated with researchers from Helsinki University of Technology.
 My task was to model and test optically induced electric fields and to study how they could be used in microfluidics applications.
-- 📖 Master thesis (2010), titled '_Optically induced electric fields and their use in microfluidics and cell manipulation applications_' is available [**here**](https://urn.fi/URN:NBN:fi:tty-201008171286 "msc thesis at trepo.tuni.fi") and information about the following conference paper 📝 is given [**here**](https://researchportal.tuni.fi/en/publications/modeling-continuous-optoelectrowetting-device "Modeling continuous optoelectrowetting device, Proceedings of the 2nd European Conference on Microfluidics - Microfluidics 2010, Toulouse, December 8-10, 2010").
+- 📖 Master thesis (2010), titled '_Optically induced electric fields and their use in microfluidics and cell manipulation applications_' is available [**here**](https://urn.fi/URN:NBN:fi:tty-201008171286 "msc thesis at trepo.tuni.fi") and was later presented 🗣 in the 2nd European Conference on Microfluidics-Microfluidics 2010, Toulouse, December 8-10, 2010

 <!-- ############# Projects ############# -->
 # 🗂️ <span id="projects" style="color:#228B22;">Projects</span>